 For now, they employ 150 workers but aim to create 300 to 500 jobs within the next 5 years.
 Testing is done on the premises on dedicated test benches.

 Apart from electric buses and components, Irizar also wants to build other electric commercial vehicles in Aduna.
-Those are to “complement the electromobility nneds of cities” according to Irizar.
+Those are to “complement the electromobility needs of cities,” according to Irizar.

-Madrid is among the cities that utilise electric buses made in Spain reportedly.
+Madrid is among those urban areas that already utilise electric buses made in Spain reportedly.
 Furthermore, Irizar has recently entered a cooperation with Ferrostaal to sell and deliver electric vehicles across the DACH region.